zhxmath/zhxmath.github.io/_pages/publications.md

 1. Liu, J. and **Zhang, H.*** (2022).
 First-order random coefficient INAR process with dependent counting series. *Communications in Statistics: Simulation and Computation*, 51, 3341-3354.
 (The first author is a Master student under my supervision).

+1. Wang, Y. and **Zhang, H.*** (2021).
+Some estimation and forecasting procedures in Possion-Lindley INAR(1) process. *Communications in Statistics: Simulation and Computation*, 50,49-62.
+(The first author is a Master student under my supervision).

 1. **Zhang, H.**, Chen, J., Li, Z. and Liu, L. (2021).
 Testing for mediation effect with application to human microbiome data. *Statistics in Biosciences*, 13, 313-328.